mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 While ZINB is focus on identifying variability of insertion counts across conditions, the linear model also allows you to take other variables into account.
 There are two types of auxilliary variables: *covariates* and *interactions*.
+These can be provided as extra columns in the samples metadata file.
-Covariates are attributes of the individuals samples that could have a systematic effect on the insertion counts which we would like to account for and subsequently ignore (like nuissance variables).
+Covariates are attributes of the individual samples that could have a systematic effect on the insertion counts which we would like to account for and subsequently ignore (like nuissance variables).
 Examples include things like batch or library.
-These can be provided as extra columns in the samples metadata file.

 Interactions are extra variables for which we want to test their effect on the main variable (or condition).
 For example, suppose we collect TnSeq data at several different timepoints (e.g. length of incubation or infection).
 If we just test time as the condition, we will be identifying genes that vary over time (if timepoints are numeric, think of the model as fitting a 'slope' to the counts).
-But suppose we have data both a wild-type and knock-out strain.
+But suppose we have data for both a wild-type and knock-out strain.
 Then we might be interested in genes for which the time-dependent behavior *differs* between the two strains (think: different 'slopes').
 In such a case, we would say strain and time interact.